Ottawa Valley: Valley twang

-Regional English accents are rare in Canada, but because of its isolation before the arrival of the railways and also by the mixture of the dominant French, Irish and Scottish populations, the valley at one time developed a distinctive dialect, referred to as the Ottawa Valley Twang.
+Regional English accents are rare west of Québec, but because of its isolation before the arrival of the railways and also by the mixture of the dominant French, Irish and Scottish populations, the valley at one time developed a distinctive dialect, referred to as the Ottawa Valley Twang.
 Many traces of it can still be heard today, especially in the valley's more isolated western portions.

 Music and musical heritage

 The Ottawa Valley has rich musical heritage that finds its roots in the music traditions of Irish and French immigrants.
 The music and traditions continued and developed in the lumber camps that are storied part of the Ottawa River lumber industry.
 Traditions continued in the Valley's festivals and hotels.
 Of these, Lennox Gavan's Hotel in Quyon, Quebec and Fred Meilleur's Chapeau Hotel on L'Ile aux Allumettes (now burned down), Quebec were particularly influential.
-Legendary performer and songwriter Mac Beattie and the Melodiers were also large influences on keeping the Ottawa Valley's musical culture vibrant and living.
+Mac Beattie and the Melodiers were also large influences on keeping the Ottawa Valley's musical culture vibrant and living.
 Today, many performers keep the musical traditions alive, including Gail Gavan, Terry McLeish, April Verch and Trevor Grahl.

 Food

 The Ottawa Valley has a rich beef and corn farming community.
 There are a great many local breweries spread about the valley.
-The Village of Killaloe is also the birthplace of the pastry known as a "beaver tail".
+The village of Killaloe is also the birthplace of the pastry known as a "beaver tail".